mapmeld/postgis-erbil/README.md

 ## Participatory

 My goal was to create a PostGIS demo which would be accessible to students if they have not installed NodeJS, PostgreSQL, or PostGIS.
-It does require internet access to use the ObservableHQ-hosted notebooks.

-- SQL queries and NodeJS scripts for interacting with local PostGIS
+- SQL queries and NodeJS scripts/notebooks for local PostGIS
-- Basic server config for a read-only PostGIS in the cloud
+- Basic config for a read-only PostGIS
-- (ideally forkable) JS Observable notebooks for PostGIS in the cloud
+- (internet-required) ObservableHQ notebooks for read-only PostGIS

 ## Topics